 - trauma during pregnancy

 Your body would make anti-Rh antibodies which can cross the placenta and attack your baby’s blood.
 This is usually not a serious concern during a first pregnancy as there is not a lot of time for your body to make a significant amount of antibodies.
-However, Rh Incompatibility could be life-threatening to subsequent pregnancies (and is known as hemolytic or Rh disease).
+Rh Incompatibility can be life-threatening to subsequent pregnancies.

 How are Rh problems prevented?